EndPointCorp/end-point-blog/2022/11/ab-testing.md

 `p_value = np.mean([diff > observed_percentage_diff for diff in perm_diffs])`

 which results 0.4204.
 Then we compare `p-value` with `alpha` which is usually taken as `0.05`.
 If the p-value is less then alpha then we reject the null hypothesis.
-So in our example the p-value is extremely high and we failed to reject the null hypothesis and the result and we can say that the difference between group A and group B is most like due to chance rather than the treatment we applied.
+So in our example the p-value is extremely high and we failed to reject the null hypothesis and the result and we can say that the difference between group A and group B is most likely due to chance rather than the treatment we applied.

 ## Conclusion

-The results of a significance tests are not explicitly taken to accept the null hypothesis, but rather helps to understand if the treatments are affecting the results of the experiments or the results are most like due to chance.
+The results of a significance tests are not explicitly taken to accept the null hypothesis, but rather helps to understand if the treatments are affecting the results of the experiments or the results are most likely due to chance.
 The A/B (or in some cases more groups like C/D/E..) experiments are helpful to understand the treatment or chance is most likely to blame for the results.